 NPS responses are a great way to receive general product feedback, but you can take the feedback flow one step further.
 Product managers can use NPS to narrow down user groups with which to set up follow-up research sessions.
 For example, it might be helpful to talk to users who responded with a 9 or a 10 to understand your offering’s competitive strengths.
 But it can also be a good idea to talk to customers who responded with a 7 or an 8 to see what it would take to move them into the Promoter group.

 The same approach that we had advised our client to take in selecting app store reviewers can be used to prevent churn in a SaaS product.
 By sending out an NPS survey, you can quickly identify the customers who are prevented from using the product fully or frustrated by the user experience—they will likely be the ones responding with a very low score.

-A low NPS response can be a trigger for your customer success team to reach out to the respondent-user.
+A low NPS response should be a trigger for your customer success team to reach out to the respondent user.
 For instance, you could send each respondent below a threshold score an offer to book a call.

 Founders and growth marketers often wonder about how to automate a Net Promoter Score survey.